 You can set up a Kubernetes ingress controller that manages external access to services.
 These procedures give setup examples for an ingress controller if you used the default of ingressType: "Generic" in the Astra Control Center custom resource (astra_control_center.yaml).
-You do not need to use this procedure if you specified ingressType: "AccTraefik" in the Astra Control Center custom resource (astra_control_k" in the Astra Control_k" in the Astra Control_k"
+You do not need to use this procedure if you specified ingressType: "AccTraefik" in the Astra Control Center custom resource (astra_control_center.yaml).